TypeCellOS/BlockNote/packages/website/docs/docs/quickstart.md

 ### Customizing Menus

-You might notice that in previous examples, we've been calling `useBlockNote` with an empty object.
+You might notice that in previous examples, we've been calling `useBlockNote` with an empty object (`{}`).
 This object represents the editor options, which can be used to customize the editor's menus and behaviour.

 To find out more about BlockNote editor options and menu customization, visit [Customizing the Editor](editor.md).

 ### Interacting with the Editor Using Code

-The BlockNote editor can not only be interacted with through the browser window, but also through code using the BlockNote API, which allows you to access and manipulate blocks in the editor programmatically.
+You also access and manipulate blocks in the editor programmatically using the BlockNote API.

-To find out more about the BlockNote API and manipulating the editor using code, visit [Introduction to Blocks](blocks.md).
+To find out more about Blocks, the BlockNote API and manipulating the editor using code, visit [Introduction to Blocks](blocks.md).